Notable People

 David Copperfield represents the last great age of mass-market magician celebrity, but he also represents something more specific: the conversion of illusion into a fully modern entertainment empire.

-He is important not just because he was famous.
+Fame alone is not the achievement.
 Many people are famous.
-He is important because he expanded what the profession could plausibly be.
+Copperfield is important because he expanded what the profession could plausibly be.
 He raised the ceiling for scale, money, technical ambition, and cultural legitimacy.

 You do not have to love every layer of the mythology to see the achievement.
 After Copperfield, nobody serious could claim that magic was too minor for prime-time television, Vegas luxury, museum-scale collecting, or global ticket power.